opendr-eu/opendr/src/opendr/simulation/human_model_generation/README.md

 ## Sources

-Code for PIFu is taken from [a link](https://github.com/shunsukesaito/PIFu) with modifications to make them compatible with OpenDR specifications.
+Code for PIFu is taken from [https://github.com/shunsukesaito/PIFu](https://github.com/shunsukesaito/PIFu) with modifications to make them compatible with OpenDR specifications.